 Salinas is home to the impressive Piedras del Collado mountain peaks (known locally, and rather jocularly, as las Tetas de Cayey due to their bosom-like appearance).
 There are several companies that offer rock climbing and hiking tours.
 Also located within the same nature reserve are two enormous promontories (nearly 2,800 feet above sea level), and a forest.

-Salinas also features more than 100 islets and cays in close proximity, with the mangrove island of Cayo Matías as one of the most popular local stops.
+Salinas features more than 100 islets and cays in close proximity, with the mangrove island of Cayo Matías being one of the most popular local stops.
 You can access it by private boat or by riding a quaint ferry called La Paseadora, which runs on weekends and holidays.
 Make sure to bring your own food and drink because there are no facilities on this islet.

-The Albergue Olímpico is a must-see recreational center featuring 17 sports installations, an aviary, playgrounds, a botanical garden, and a water park with slides and wave pools.
+The Albergue Olímpico is a must-see recreational center featuring 17 sports installations, an aviary, playgrounds, a botanical garden, and a seasonal water park with slides and wave pools.
 The facility is also home to the Puerto Rican Olympic Museum, which showcases the Island's many accomplished Olympians.

 Feeling a need for speed?
 Visit the Salinas Speedway, where you can watch car races on four tracks: Acceleration, Circuit, Formula, and Go-Kart.
 The speedway is open to the public on Mondays, Wednesdays, and Saturdays at 5:00 p.m.

-Salinas has two mesones gastronómicos — El Balcón del Capitán and El Roble — which are exceptional restaurants offering Puerto Rican specialties.
+Salinas has two mesones gastronómicos — El Balcón del Capitán and El Roble — which are exceptional restaurants offering authentic Puerto Rican specialties.
 Both places feature menus with a variety of fresh seafood along with spectacular views of the Caribbean Sea.